anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ### 1.6.
 Dataproc product update

 As of August 5, 2023, the Dataproc on GCE cluster with optional component of Hudi includes Hudi 0.12.3 and the BigQuerySyncTool as part of installation of the component and therefore no longer requiring building Hudi from source.
+Refer to the [documentation](https://cloud.google.com/dataproc/docs/concepts/components/hudi) for the latest on versions - Dataproc, Spark, Hudi...
 <br>

 <hr>